Before arrival

 -

 The required travel documents depend on the nationality of the visitor.
-For more information, please visit the pages of Finnish Immigration Service
+For more information, please visit the pages of the Finnish Immigration Service.

 Nordic citizens

-- Do not need a visa or residence permit, nor an employee’s residence permit if they study or work in Finland.
-However, they must be able to reliably confirm their identity and nationality.
-In practice this means a passport or an identification card that has their picture
+As a Nordic citizen, you don't need a visa, residence permit, or employee’s residence permit to study or work in Finland.
+However, you must be able to reliably confirm your identity and nationality, typically with a passport or an identification card that includes your picture.
+If your stay exceeds six months, you need to register at the Local Digital and Population Data Services Agency (DVV).

-EU/EEA nationals- Freedom of mobility: Citizens of the EU, Liechtenstein, Switzerland can freely work in other EU countries for up to three months.
-The EU countries are the Netherlands, Belgium, Bulgaria, Spain, Ireland, Italy, Austria, Greece, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Portugal, Poland, France, Romania, Sweden, Germany, Slovakia, Slovenia, Denmark, Czech Republic, Hungary, Finland, and Estonia.
+As a citizen of the EU, Liechtenstein, or Switzerland, you can freely work in other EU countries for up to three months.
+The EU countries include the Netherlands, Belgium, Bulgaria, Spain, Ireland, Italy, Austria, Greece, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Portugal, Poland, France, Romania, Sweden, Germany, Slovakia, Slovenia, Denmark, Czech Republic, Hungary, Finland, and Estonia.

-- The registration of residence permit is valid until further notice, and after five years of continuous and legal residence in Finland a citizen of the European Union is entitled to permanent residence.
+The registration of your residence permit is valid until further notice.
+After five years of continuous and legal residence in Finland, you are entitled to permanent residence as a citizen of the European Union.

-- Find out more about the rights of EU citizens: ec.europa.eu/justice/opinion/your-rights-your-future/
+Find out more about your rights as an EU citizen: ec.europa.eu/justice/opinion/your-rights-your-future.

 - Health insurance